VistaSohrab/TEfinder/README.md

 Note: In the test_dataset folder, the alignment file used for testing is gzipped so please use
       ```gunzip sample.bam.gz```
       prior to running TEfinder.
-      The expected test run result is available as sample_TEinsertions.bed for comparison.
+      The expected test run result (sample_TEinsertions.bed) is provided for comparison.

 Example command to change fragment insert size to 500, set maximum TSD length to 30, create GTF output, and include all intermediate files:
 ```